Aguzz132/JavaChallenge/README.md

   2) Run as
   3) Spring Boot App

-When you run the program for the first time it will create all the tables neccesary and a Admin User with username: "admin" and password: "admin".
+When you run the program for the first time it will create all the tables necessary and a Admin User with username: "admin" and password: "admin".

 To use the program: Open a browser --> http://localhost:8080/